Return to Reynolds Archive

 i.
 IVA JANE2 LEPATOUREL, b.
 March 02, 1887, Malvern, Arkansas; d.
 December 25, 1957, Denver, Colorado; m.
 LEONIDAS ERASMUS REYNOLDS, 1902; b.
 October 06, 1880, Conway, Arkansas; d.
 April 16, 1957, Gorman, Texas.

-More About IVA JANE LEPATOUREL:
+More About IVA Ann LEPATOUREL:

 Burial: Fairmount Crematory Arapahoe County, Co.